Supreme x Pantone Formula Guide

 About the original

-The Pantone Formula Guide is the printing industry's standard spot-color reference, first published in 1963 by Lawrence Herbert, who developed the Pantone Matching System to let printers specify color without ambiguity.
-The guide is a fan-deck showing 2,390 solid ink colors printed on coated and uncoated paper with CMYK equivalents and ink-mixing formulas.
-It is used by graphic designers, brand managers, and packaging printers worldwide.
-The Supreme version uses the standard Formula Guide fan-deck with box-logo branding printed on the cover.
+The Pantone Formula Guide is the printing industry's standard spot-color reference, first published in 1963 by Lawrence Herbert, who developed the Pantone Matching System to let printers specify color without ambiguity across plants and continents.
+The current edition is a fan-deck of 2,390 solid ink colors printed on coated and uncoated paper, with CMYK equivalents and base-ink mixing formulas listed beside each chip.
+It is used daily by graphic designers, brand managers, packaging printers, and ink manufacturers worldwide; Pantone recommends replacing the guide every twelve months due to ink fade.
+The Supreme version is the standard Formula Guide Coated & Uncoated set (GP1601A) with box-logo branding printed on the cover.